 Intervention strategy Description

 Change of course A student may transfer to a suitable alternative

 course as part of an intervention strategy.

 Administration Manager must be notified as

 student will be required to complete new

 application and receive a new Offer of enrolment

 and sign a new Enrolment Acceptance

 Agreement.
 Administration Manager will then

 cancel the original CoE and issue a new CoE.

-English Language Support Students requiring assistance with English
+English Language Support Students requiring assistance with

 language support may be directed to a suitably

 qualified Teacher or a partnering ELICOS college.

 Students can receive assistance in:

 Grammar

 • Oral

-Farmattin :
+F

 Formatting

 Research skills presentations

 Presentations

 Concurrently with their normal studies.

 Mentoring Receiving mentoring is a strategy aimed at

 increasing a Students' knowledge and skills in:

 Understanding assessment task

 • requirements

 Delivering presentations

 Submitting assessment tasks

 Organising their time

 Assessment task presentation

 Report writing

 A unit of competency

 The mentoring may be conducted by a Trainer or

 where relevant another Student.

 Reassessment Students are eligible for re-assessment at any

 time during the term provided whether they

 have received a Not Yet Competent (NYC)

 outcome despite of making a genuine attempt at

 the assessment when initially submitted within

 the due dates provided or have missed the due

 date for some inevitable circumstances.

 Reassessment is a strategy that provides a

 Student with another opportunity to

 demonstrate competence in a unit of

 competency, after being initially assessed as not

 yet competent.
 The implementation of

 reassessment as an intervention strategy assists

 the Student in meeting their course progress

 requirements by clearing any not yet competent

 units they may have.

 Students must follow their study plan to

 determine the term, the subjects/units within

 the term and their end dates (usually

 subject/unit end date is the due date for the

 subject/unit).

 See the re-assessment policy for details.

 Reduction in course load Where it is believed the above intervention

 strategies will not assist a student in meeting

 satisfactory course progression a reduction in

 course load may be considered.
 Students must

 complete their studies within the duration of

 their

 Confirmation of Enrolment (CoE) however if an

 approved intervention strategy has been

 implemented students may apply for a CoE

 extension if they cannot catch up through study

 in non-compulsory period.

-Administration Manager to be advised if student requires changes to length of CoE.

-Referral to external Referral to an external organisation is a strategy

-organisation that is used when the internal equivalent service

-organisation has been exhausted and it is determined that by

-not accessing the external service; the Student

-will be unlikely to satisfy their course progress

-requirements.
-These situations could include,

-but

-are not limited to:

-Extreme issues with language or literacy

-skills

-Extreme issues with numeracy skills

-Extreme issues with numeracy skins Extreme welfare related issues

-Wolfara support Welfare support is confidential one on one

-Welfare support • •

-session aimed at helping a Student to overcome

-any personal issue they may be experiencing.
-Issues include, but are not limited to, things such

-as financial issues, family issues, accommodation issues and home sickness etc.

-Transition arrange

-Transition support Students requiring transition support may be

-provided assistance with:

-Accommodation problems Cultural shock homosiskness

-Cultural shock, homesickness Local customs and etiquette

-200ai oustoins and eliquette

-Balancing work commitments and studies

-Study skills support Students can receive assistance in one or more

-Study skills support of the following.
-The assistance may be

-conducted in a

-one on one or group environment by a Trainer:

-Assessment expectations (e.g. due)

-dates)

-Exam preparations

-Time management

-Class attendance and participation

-Academic referencing and plagiarism

-Reading and note taking skills

-Research, web searching, and library

-skills

-Training and assessment content

-Unit of competency requirements

-• Only of competency requirements
+Ţ Administration Manager to be advised if student requires changes to length of CoE.
+Referral to external organisation Referral to an external organisation is a strategy that is used when the internal equivalent service has been exhausted and it is determined that by not accessing the external service; the Student will be unlikely to satisfy their course progress requirements.
+These situations could include, but are not limited to: • Extreme issues with language or literacy • skills • Extreme issues with numeracy skills Welfare support Extreme welfare related issues Welfare support is confidential one on one session aimed at helping a Student to overcome any personal issue they may be experiencing.
+Issues include, but are not limited to, things such as financial issues, family issues, accommodation issues and home sickness etc. Transition support Students requiring transition support may be provided assistance with: • Accommodation problems • Cultural shock, homesickness • Local customs and etiquette • Balancing work commitments and studies Study skills support Students can receive assistance in one or more of the following.
+The assistance may be conducted in a one on one or group environment by a Trainer: • Assessment expectations (e.g. due dates) • Exam preparations • Time management • Class attendance and participation • Academic referencing and plagiarism • Reading and note taking skills • Research, web searching, and library skills • Training and assessment content • Unit of competency requirements